VISITING CEBU CLUB FORTMED RESORT, BOLJOON, CEBU (Updated 2016)

 While the sea was very inviting because of it’s clear water, I wasn’t able to take even a dip because I was always tired in my entire stay for I was conducting a seminar.
 Besides, It seemed quite awkward to think that I would face my participants in my business attire in one time and they would see me in my trunks after a while.
 Well, maybe if I have the body to flaunt — I might have plunged into the pool or sea water, hahaha.

 While I like their staff because of their warmth, but I guess the resort owners should invest on training them as they seemed to confuse at times what to do.
-I like their food, its not really spectacular but they taste well, especially their native chicken tinola.
-They just have limited choices in their menu and they don’t have an intercom installed in their rooms so don’t expect for a room service…Their resto closed early too! 🙁 So better armed yourself with food if you are the type who used to the midnight snack.
+I like their food, it’s not really spectacular but they taste well, especially their native chicken tinola.
+They just have limited choices on their menu and they don’t have an intercom installed in their rooms so don’t expect for a room service…Their resto closes early too! 🙁 So better armed yourself with food if you are the type who used to the midnight snack.

 Single Detached Room With Private Veranda Php 2,400.00